Rocinate-droid/Portifolio/README.md

 - Generate **Access Key** and **Secret Key** from your AWS account.
 - Create an **IAM Role** with EC2 access.
 - Generate an **EC2 key pair**
-  *(Take care to change the IAM role and EC2 key pair in the terraform variables.)*
+  *(Take care to change the IAM role and EC2 key pair in the terraform variables inside master_template.)*

 ---